contaware/git-docs-notes/README.md

   ```

   - If `<CommitID>` is not provided it **defaults** to `HEAD`.
+  - By default the files in the Staging Area are reset (unstaged), but the **Working Tree** remains **untouched**.
-  - By default the Working Tree is untouched when resetting, files which differ will be marked as changed.
-The `--hard` option updates the Working Tree to match the state of the given commit (uncommitted changes are overwritten).
+  - With the `--hard` option also the Working Tree is reset to match the state of the given commit (uncommitted changes are overwritten).

 ## Work with GitHub